Rebecia/OSS-FGI/README.md

 **Data_acquisition** contains dataset we extracted and the extraction method
 - get_all_sum: get all types of data(name, OSS, description, author, maintainer, URL, dependencies number, Static_APIs, Dynamic_APIs).
-- Dynamic_msg_ip: count the number of messages and IP addresses in dynamic API.
+- Dynamic_msg_ip: count the number of messages and IP addresses in the dynamic API.
 - other folder: Statistical dataset.